 You might like to see this Office Relocation Timeline, prepared by our brilliant, 100% Tenant Rep colleague, Chris Carmen, in our Indianapolis Office.
 This Timeline is the Best Case Scenario if the world were perfect, which it seldom is.

 You or your professional Tenant Representative must go through the process of looking at and carefully evaluating alternatives available at other buildings in order to understand the market and to win the best possible offer from your current Landlord.
 My blog article titled Winning the best results when you renew your lease goes into significantly more depth on this critical subject because Renewal Time is when your Landlord makes its biggest profits off of you.

 If the Landlord even suspects that you won’t move, then he or she has little to no incentive to give you a better deal.
 You must create real doubt to persuade the Landlord to offer you the best terms to retain your tenancy.
 And along the way, who knows, you just might find better space elsewhere for less?
 You don’t know if you don’t go… and take a look at what the market has to offer you.

 At MacLaurin Williams, this is why we say that lease negotiations are part dance and part dogfight.
-The right advocate, buffering you from the Landlord’s “sweet talk,” makes it easier for you and delivers more leverage to power your way to a successful negotiation… one that will save you money now and for the long-term, we find and create leverage and use it effectively during negotiations.
-Every dollar that we can eliminate from your lease expense is a very valuable dollar of net profit that falls directly to your bottom line.
+The right advocate, buffering you from the Landlord’s threatening posturing and/or sweet talk, makes it easier and more relaxing for you.
+To save your time in the short-term and your money in the long-term, we find and create leverage and use it effectively during negotiations.
+Every dollar that we can eliminate from your lease expense is a valuable dollar of net profit that falls directly to your bottom line.